 The current SCFC Academy was set up back in 2013 and headed by Alan Lord.
 After the school of excellence closed in 2011, he recognised the need to continue to provide top quality football/educational provision and conserve the club’s reputation for youth development.
 The core aim remained of developing the next talented young player and providing a pathway to the County first team for those who have what it takes.

-7 years later, the academy is well established and ran by newly appointed academy manager Damien Allen.
-The SCFC Academy delivers a full-time football and education programme for talented young footballers aged 16-19 years who would like to study a full-time sports qualification, including a BTEC Level 2 or 3 in Sport (equivalent to 3 A-levels).
+Nine years later, the academy is well established and ran by Academy Manager Damien Allen & Education Director Bob MacCallum.
+The SCFC Academy delivers a full-time football and education programme for talented young footballers aged 16-19 years who would like to study a full-time sports qualification: a BTEC Level 3 in Sport (equivalent to 3 A-levels).
 Young players train every day and represent SCFC in the National Youth Alliance U19 Academy division, H division, ECFA leagues, SCFC development league, and the JPL.
 Both football and education are delivered out of Stockport County FC new academy training site at Stockport Sports Village.
-Our players have access to 2 x 11 a side 3g pitches, 1 x 11 a side grass pitch, 2 x 7 a side 3g pitches, classrooms, state of the art gym, and social areas.
+Our players have access to 2 x 11 a side 3g pitches, 1 x 11 a side grass pitch, 2 x 7 a side 3g pitches, classrooms, state of the art gym, and social areas including the players lounge.
 The BTEC qualification allows the students to work towards a possible career in sport or go on to university to study degrees in sport science, physiotherapy, sport and business, teacher education, and sports coaching.
-There are further opportunities to go to University and play football in America through our network of American sports recruitment companies.
+There are further opportunities to go to University and play football in America or Spain through our network of sports recruitment companies.
 The football aspect of the course is delivered by an expert coaching team who develop and improve all players both on technical aspects and tactical awareness through the structured training and fixture programme.